Prime Time Crime

 MONTREAL - An ex-Liberal organizer convicted of fraud related to the federal sponsorship scandal was sentenced to a 4-year prison term.
 Jacques Corriveau, who was previously described as the ''central figure' in the scandal, will also have 10 years to pay a fine of $1.4M.
 (CBC)

-MORE: 4 years for influence peddling
+4 years

 PREVIOUS: Sponsorship Scandal